ossd-s24/tyler1ify/CONTRIBUTING.md

 - Make a Pull Request with edits addressing an issue.
 - PRs are always welcome and will always be evaulated by a maintainer.

+3. **Contribute More Tyler1 Images**
+- Make a Pull Request with new images.

 # How to Contribute
 1. Fork the repository to your own Github account.
 2. Clone the project to your machine.